Climate Catastrophe: Graphs and Commentary

 Click here for context in full essay.

-55+ years of CO in atmosphere: 12 month overlapping averages
+56+ years of CO2 in atmosphere: 12 month overlapping averages

 Click here for context in full essay.